What is plagiarism?

 Copying large portions of another person's paper or work

-Using Artificial Intelligence (AI) like ChatGPT to write a paper
+Using Artificial Intelligence (AI) like ChatGPT to write a portions or an entire paper

 Purchasing a paper instead of writing it